lowrycito/handbook/pages/study-manual-general-handbook-4-leadership-in-the-church-of-jesus-christ.md

 It is not appropriate to aspire to preside in any organization in the Lord’s Church (see Doctrine and Covenants 121:34–37).
 Rather, humbly and faithfully serve in the position to which you are called.
-Strive to accomplish the Lord’s work with an eye single to His glory (see Doctrine and Covenants 4:5).
-Trust that the Lord will give you opportunities to grow and to bless Heavenly Father’s children.
+Strive to do the Lord’s work with an eye single to His glory (see Doctrine and Covenants 4:5).

 Image

-Ward Councils
+ward meeting

 4.2.5